Extensions in-depth

 /app/extensions/fastImporter/searchInTopNamespaceOnly (default: true)

-If true fast importer will skip search for python files in subfolders of the extension root that doesn’t match module names defined in [[python.module]].
+If true fast importer will skip search for python files in subfolders of the extension root that don’t match module names defined in [[python.module]].
 E.g. it won’t usually look in any folder other than [ext root]/omni.

 /app/extensions/fastImporter/fileCache (default: false)